IDAES/idaes-pse/docs/property_models/general/generic_options.rst

 Pure Component Property Options
 -------------------------------

-The remaining options allow users to select methods to use for calculating each pure component property, and ssers must provide a selection for every method that will be used within their process flowsheet.
+The remaining options allow users to select methods to use for calculating each pure component property, and users must provide a selection for every method that will be used within their process flowsheet.
 A full list of supported pure component properties can be found :ref:`here<property_models/general/pure:Supported Properties>`.